ruoyaow/cse569_ae_lab/README.md

    This will open Jupyter Lab in your default web browser.

 2. **Navigate to the notebook**:
-   - Open `AE_lab.ipynb` from the file browser
+   - Open `AE_lab.ipynb` from the file browser.
-   - Follow the instructions in the notebook
+   - Follow the instructions in the notebook.

 ## Acknowledgement